 The weather is harsh for a good part of the year, but the environment is absolutely pristine.
 Huge forest preserves are constitutionally protected as “forever wild” and other areas have been minimally developed for outdoor recreation such as fishing, boating, hiking, skiing and ice fishing.
 Interestingly, only 130,000 people live within the park’s six million acres.
 Yet despite this sparse population, I discovered many warm, wonderful people and communities that I now consider a part of my extended family.
 And what a wonderful family it is!
 Entertaining and sharing my food with them, whether on the porch at my camp or picnicking out on the lake, has inspired me to take my love of food and entertaining to the next step.
 This is how Well Dressed Food was born.

 During my journey I’ve discovered many small, family-owned growers and producers of pure, high-quality foods in the North Country.
 These artisans share my passion for food and producing quality products.
 My goal, and the goal of Well Dressed Food, is to support these local enterprises and share their wonderful products with everyone.
 Our recipes use local ingredients wherever possible, and we are constantly expanding our offerings to include unique products that reflect the rich history and natural wonder of the region.

 I hope you enjoy our products and let them inspire you to visit this beautiful and precious area.
 We use only the finest natural ingredients to make foods that are versatile and satisfying for every occasion.
-Whether you pack our Adirondack Crunchy Granola for a hiking trip or serve Walnuts in Buckwheat Honey over brie at your next gathering, Well Dressed Food offers the very best of the North Country for your eating and entertaining pleasure.
+Well Dressed Food offers the very best of the North Country, the United States and the World for your eating and entertaining pleasure.
 Come join the adventure!